CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 _Cohort mode_ performs a **cross-comparison** of all individuals in a cohort(s) using as a metric the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) or the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
 The resulting matrix can be further analyzed (e.g., with `R`) for cluster characterization or processed through dimensionality reduction.

+???+ Example "Generic JSON tutorial"
+    We created a [tutorial](generic-json.md) that deliberately uses generic JSON data (i.e., movies) to illustrate the capabilities of `Pheno-Ranker`, as starting with familiar examples can help you better grasp its usage.

+    Once you are comfortable with the concepts using movie data, you will find it easier to apply `Pheno-Ranker` to real GA4GH standards.
+For specific examples, please refer to the [cohort](cohort.md) and [patient](patient.md) pages in this documentation.

 ## Usage

 When using the `Pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.